nucypher/pyUmbral/docs/source/installation.rst

 Install dependencies
 ---------------------

-| The NuCypher team uses pipenv for managing pyUmbral's dependencies.
+The NuCypher team uses pipenv for managing pyUmbral's dependencies.
-| The recommended installation procedure is as follows:
+The recommended installation procedure is as follows:

 .. code-block:: bash

    $ sudo pip3 install pipenv
    $ pipenv install

-Post-installation, you can activate the pyUmbral's virtual enviorment in your current terminal session by running :code:`pipenv shell`.
+Post-installation, you can activate the pyUmbral's virtual environment in your current terminal session by running :code:`pipenv shell`.

 If your installation is successful, the following command will succeed without error.